Advice, Information and Advocacy

 We deliver our services to the Advice Services Alliance's Advice Quality Standard which we hold at the General Help with Casework level.

-As a result of cuts in Lambeth Council's funding, there will be major changes to information and advice services in Lambeth in 2014.
-DASL is involved in developing a new Social Care Hub and the Lambeth Advice Network will be reorganising its services into a more joined-up system called One Lambeth Advice Offer
+As a result of the need for Lambeth Council to make savings in its budget, major changes are taking place in the way information and advice services are provided in Lambeth in 2014.
+DASL is involved in developing a new Social Care Hub and the CAB, working with the Lambeth Advice Network and Lambeth Council, has reorganised general social welfare advice services into a new service called One Lambeth Advice.

 In October 2011 we became part of the new Lambeth Resolve service providing information, advice and advocacy for older and disabled people.
 You can contact Lambeth Resolve by phoning 020 7095 5720, or by visiting the Lambeth Resolve website